achisholm/blog/posts/writing-better-css.md

 If all declarations have low and equal specificity, you are then in a great position to harness the power of the cascade.
 By that, I mean adjusting the specificity naturally by means of ordering as a way to override conflicting rules.

-## 2. Use The cascade to your advantage
+## 2. Use the cascade to your advantage

-By design, web browsers read the order in which you declare your CSS.
-Source order is a powerful and easily understandable way for browsers and also you to decide what rules should get priority.
+Inheritance and the cascade are features, not bugs.
+By design, web browsers read the order in which you declare CSS.
+Source order is one of the most powerful and easily understandable ways for browsers (and also you) to decide what rules should get priority.

-Here is a sane order in which styles should be layered, starting with most general first, gradually increasing in specificity:
+This is a sane order in which styles could be layered, ordered with most general first, each layer increasing in specificity with highly-specific rules included last:

-- Global, generic
+* Global, generic
-- Base
+* Base
-- UI component-specific
+* UI component-specific
-- Page-specific
+* Page-specific
-- Atomic-level, utility
+* Atomic-level, utility

 Whether you use a single stylesheet or need to split up stylesheets into separate files, the same rules apply.

-Please, don't just tag on some changes at the end of your stylesheet.
-Use source order to help guide where this new feature should live.
+Please, don't just tag on changes at the end of your stylesheet.
+Use source order to help guide where this new feature should exist.

 ## 3. Set global styles sparingly